Telephos/currentSensorAC712/README.md

 ![currentSensor](https://github.com/user-attachments/assets/5c241b1c-ebe2-499f-a19f-a1f04cfac854)

-# Arduino AC Current Measurement with ADS1115 and ACS712 (5A ver)
+# AC Current Measurement & Logging with ADS1115 and ACS712
 This project uses an Arduino and the ADS1115 ADC to calculate the RMS (Root Mean Square) current from an AC signal.
 The script demonstrates how to read high-precision ADC values, calibrate the sensor, and compute RMS current in real-time.

 A Fluke 17B+ was placed on the single phase line to compare the results.
 It was accurate to within 2mA in the range of 1mA to 1.2A